como-hacer-segura-raspberry-pi

 To disable a service, use:

-Keeping regular backups of your system and data is essential to recover information in case of failures or security breaches.
+Keeping regular backups of your system and data is essential to be able to recover information in case of failures or security compromises.

 You can create a complete image of your system using tools like dd: